TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.2.2 =
+* Corrected bug with new link moderation section that caused errors on servers without the php open short tag option enabled

 = 3.2.1 =
 * Changed format of if statement to switch between admin and moderation to avoid problem with some server configurations
 * Added support for single quotes in link sub-field configuration table